 Transportation by AIR

 If you are traveling by aircraft and want to bring your Hedbox batteries with you, there are some air transportation rules that need to be followed.
 Certain batteries require the traveler to take special precautions to comply with safety regulations.
-As of April 1st of 2016, new rules for transportation of lithium-ion batteries based on ICAO/IATA 58th edition of IATA DGR go into effect.
-The latest rules affect how lithium ion batteries are carried on board passenger aircraft, as well as the way they are packed when transported by air.
+As of April 1st of 2016, new rules for transportation of lithium-ion batteries based on ICAO/IATA 63th edition of IATA DGR go into effect.
+The latest rules affect how lithium-ion batteries are carried onboard passenger aircraft, as well as the way they are packed when transported by air.

 Note: Our customers should be aware that they are at risk of having their Li-ion batteries confiscated at the airport check-in if they travel with no independent test of UN standards, or if they don’t follow the rules with regards to the battery’s Watt-hour rating.
 To avoid unpleasant situations at the airport, please check if your battery model is ON BOARD READY and

-please print hard copy of HEDBOX-UN-MSDS-BatteryModel-2017.pdf certificate, that you can download under battery Model download section.
+Please print a hard copy HEDBOX-BatteryModel-UN-MSDS 2022.pdf of the MSDS certificate, which you can download under the appropriate battery model download section.

 We have prepared some information that will help you understand the conditions under which batteries are allowed to be carried onto passenger aircraft.